Katy Lederer: Early life and education

 Lederer is the daughter of bestselling non-fiction author Richard Lederer and Rhoda (née Spangenberg) Lederer.
-Her father is Jewish, while her mother was a gentile., and therefore she was not raised Jewish.
+The child of a Jewish father and a non-Jewish mother, she was not raised as Jewish.

 Her siblings are world-class poker players Howard Lederer and Annie Duke.
 She graduated from St. Paul's School in Concord, New Hampshire, where her father was on the English faculty.

 Lederer later attended the University of California at Berkeley, from which she received her BA in English and anthropology.
 After graduating in 1995, Lederer moved to Las Vegas to study poker with her siblings, and was subsequently accepted to the Iowa Writers' Workshop on an Iowa Arts Fellowship.
 While at Iowa, Lederer founded the zine Explosive, which was published in a limited edition of 300 with hand-printed covers by the artist and writer David Larsen.
 The tenth and final issue of Explosive was published in 2006.